Salwan/salwan.github.io/_posts/2014-06-28-mac-os-x-prologue.md

 I've only had it for 2 days now but I'm already putting it under a fair amount of pressure, in fact writing this very post is nothing more than a usability stress test.

-The RAM usage so far it hovers around 4-7GB, which leads me to believe that going for the 8GB configuration was a sound decision.
+The RAM usage so far hovers around 4-7GB, which leads me to believe that going for the 8GB configuration was a sound decision.

 Here are my current impressions, mostly positive for now: